2008–09 Philadelphia Flyers season: Farm teams

 The 2008–09 season was the Phantoms' last playing in the Wachovia Spectrum and means they will move following the season.
 Comcast Spectacor sold the Phantoms to the Brooks Group of Pittsburgh on February 4, 2009, and the new ownership has expressed interest in eventually moving the Phantoms to Allentown provided that a multi-purpose arena can be constructed there.
 Until a permanent new home is found for the club it will have to operate starting in 2009–10 in a temporary location.
 The site being given the most serious consideration for that is Glen Falls, the former home of the AHL Adirondack Red Wings from 1979 to 1999.
-Comcast Spectacor continues to operate the team through the conclusion of the 2008–09 AHL season and playoffs.
+Comcast Spectacor continued to operate the team through the conclusion of the 2008–09 AHL season and playoffs.

 With Craig Berube returning to his role as an assistant coach with the Flyers, John Paddock was named head coach of the Phantoms.
 The Phantoms trailed the Binghamton Senators by as many as 12 points on March 14 for the final playoff spot in the East Division, but came back to overtake Binghamton and clinch the final playoff spot in the final regular season game at the Spectrum.
 The Phantoms final season in Philadelphia came to an end after being swept from the first round of the playoffs by the Hershey Bears.